Research-Informatics/data-guide/pages/external.md

 * South Boston
 * South End
 * Upham’s Corner.

 <br>**We do not have access to East Boston.**

-The BMC/BUMC IRB also has [guidance](https://www.bumc.bu.edu/irb/submission-requirements/special-submission-requirements/research-with-community-health-centers-chcs/ "IRB CHC Information") for submitting INSPIR applications for studies that include collaboration with/data from CHCs.
+The BMC/BUMC IRB also has [guidance](https://www.bumc.bu.edu/irb/submission-requirements/special-submission-requirements/research-with-community-health-centers-chcs/ "IRB CHC Information") for submitting INSPIR applications for studies that require data from CHCs.

 ### Accessing
 Permission to access data for research is required from each Boston HealthNet CHC; this policy includes getting permission from each CHC to access simple aggregate counts.
-Boston HealthNet has a centralized Project Request [Form](https://www.bu.edu/ctsi/community-engagement/boston-healthnet-bhn/ "BHN Form") to request access:
+Boston HealthNet has a centralized Project Request [Form](https://www.bu.edu/ctsi/community-engagement/boston-healthnet-bhn/ "BHN Form") to request access.

 ### Implications & Considerations